 - Osborne, Toby (2017).
-Delineating Early-Modern Factions: A Unique Seventeenth-Century Document.
+Delineating Early Modern Factions: A Unique 17th Century Document.
 In A Europe of Courts, a Europe of Factions: Political Groups at Early Modern Centres of Power (1550-1700).
 González Cuerva, Rubén & Koller, Alexander Leiden Boston: Brill.
+219-250.

 - Osborne, Toby (2017).
 England and Savoy: dynastic intimacy and cultural relations under the early Stuarts.
 In Turin and the British in the Age of the Grand Tour.
 Bianchi, Paola & Wolfe, Karin Cambridge University Press.

 - Osborne, Toby (2016).
 Anthony van Dyck: A Painter-Diplomat of the Thirty Years' War?.
 In The Age of Rubens.
 Diplomacy, Dynastic Politics and the Visual Arts in Early Seventeenth-Century Europe.
 Duerloo, L. & Smuts, M. Turnhout: Brepols.
 26: 181-196.

 - Osborne, Toby (2016).
 Statecraft and the Role of the Diplomat in Ducal Savoy: the Career of Alessandro Scaglia (1592-1641).
 In Secretaries and Statecraft in the Early Modern World.
 Dover, Paul M. Edinburgh: Edinburgh University Press.
 140-154.

 - Osborne, Toby (2014).
 1629-1635.
 In The Ashgate Research Companion to the Thirty Years' War.
 Asbach, Olaf, & Schroder, Peter Ashgate.
 139-150.